 DPG is a comprehensive underwater photography website and community for underwater photographers.
 Learn underwater photography techniques for popular digital cameras and specialized professional underwater equipment (wide angle, macro, super macro, lighting and work flow).
 Read latest news, explore travel destinations for underwater photography.
 Galleries of professional and amateur underwater photography including wrecks, coral reefs, undersea creatures, fashion and surfing photography.

-Getting Started In Underwater Photography
+Getting Started in Underwater Photography

 At some point or another, most divers have thought about learning how to shoot underwater photography.
 The affordability of digital cameras and the ability to instantly see the outcome of your efforts has reduced the barrier to trying and the learning curve to almost nothing.
 Add the ability to shoot video clips with even the most basic point & shoot cameras, and you have the recipe to become a scuba dive vacation memory making machine, not to mention the envy of your office and family get togethers.